 The agent tracks travel time to and from site as part of the worker's cumulative fatigue exposure.
 For FIFO workers driving from Perth to Kalgoorlie or from camp to remote work areas, journey time counts toward fatigue limits.
 The system ensures that shift scheduling accounts for travel, not just on-site hours.

-Manual fatigue tracking costs Perth mining suppliers $15,000-$30,000+ per year in admin time — recording hours, calculating cumulative exposure, preparing audit reports, and managing journey plans.
+Manual fatigue tracking costs WA mining suppliers $15,000-$30,000+ per year in admin time — recording hours, calculating cumulative exposure, preparing audit reports, and managing journey plans.
 This excludes the cost of fatigue breaches (penalties, stand-downs, insurance) which can exceed $50,000 per incident.

 Want to see how your whole operation compares?